 So one way to effectively clean your house is to make use of opportunities that are not your usual settings for cleaning.

 For example, often, while my kids are playing in the tub, I quick clean the sinks and toilets in every room.
-Given that I have my handy supply caddy/ specific cleaning products in each bathroom, I don’t have to go looking around for them.
+Given that I have my caddy or specific cleaning products in each bathroom, I don’t have to go looking around for them.

-I can just knock it out in 5 minutes and probably even spray the tub before or after they sit in it.
+I knock it out in 5 minutes and probably even spray the tub before or after they sit in it.

 4. Pair Up Tasks